About

 Who I am

-I’m Anna Nogaré, a Creative Director & Accessibility Strategist specialized in creating learning experiences that everyone can enjoy.
+I’m Anna Nogarè, a Creative Director & Accessibility Strategist specialized in creating meaningful and accessible experiences across culture, education, science, technology, and beyond.

-With international experience across cultural, educational, and public sector institutions, I develop interpretive solutions and immersive environments designed to create emotional connection and meaningful storytelling.
+With international experience in cultural institutions, progressive companies, and the public sector, I develop interpretive solutions and interactive journeys that spark emotional connection and informal learning.

-I’m certified in CPACC (Certified Professional in Accessibility Core Competencies) by the International Association of Accessibility Professionals (IAAP) and a member of the organization.
+I’m CPACC certified (Certified Professional in Accessibility Core Competencies) by the International Association of Accessibility Professionals (IAAP) and an active member of the organization.

-Some of the clients I’ve worked with are:
+Some of the clients I’ve worked with include:

-The National Museum of Qatar (Doha, QA), The ilmi Science Discovery & Innovation Center (Riyadh, SA), Museum of Natural Sciences (Brussels, BE), The Icelandic Museum of Natural History (Reykjavík, IS), The Rijksmuseum Boerhaave (Leiden, NL) and many more.
+The National Museum of Qatar (Doha, QA), ilmi Science Discovery & Innovation Center (Riyadh, SA), Museum of Natural Sciences (Brussels, BE), the Icelandic Museum of Natural History (Reykjavík, IS), Het Steen Visitor Center (Antwerp, BE), Canon Professional Network (Europe), Dutch Police (Amsterdam, NL), and many others across the cultural, public, and innovation-driven sectors.

 Anna Nogaré leaning forward at a table with sticky notes, listening while a man writes in the background.